BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 You will notice that the mods automatically went down to a new category called "overrides".
 All mods that goes into overrides, are always enabled and should never be put in the load order.
 So therefore, leave them alone.
-BG3MM will automatically know which mods should be there.
+BG3MM will automatically know which mods should be there and when any mods goes into overrides, they should stay in overrides.

+Remember to save or export order after refreshing/importing the mod.

 Brown mods, as Improved UI